algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/technical/technical-specifications.md

 At first, the game will only be available as a .com[^2] file in the [repository](https://github.com/algosup/2023-2024-project-2-x86-retrogaming-team-4).
 In order to run this file, a DOS environment is required, such as DOSBox.

 In a second time, the user would be able to download the latest release files and follow the installation steps which will be described in the README.
-The user will launch the compiled program, which is executed on the same platform, thanks to the DOSBox emulator.
+The user will launch the compiled program's, which is executed on the same environment, thanks to the DOSBox emulator.

 ---